 - Use either one anchovy fillet or one-half teaspoon of anchovy paste to make this recipe

 - You can make your own anchovy paste simply by mashing up the anchovies to form a paste-like consistency.
 This really isn't necessary though, since all of the ingredients will be blended together anyway.
+Still, I prefer to do this for precise measurement when my local store is out of anchovy paste.

-What is the difference between canned anchovies and anchovy paste?
 The difference is in the consistency and how they are packaged.
 The ingredients are the same (anchovies, oil, and salt).
 Anchovy fillets typically come in a can, while anchovy paste is packaged in a tube.

-How much sodium is in a serving?
 About 70mg per tablespoon.
 The amount of sodium will vary depending on the type of cheese used, type of Worcestershire sauce (regular vs less-sodium), and the amount of added salt used 'to taste'.
 If you or your child have been instructed to follow a sodium-restricted diet, either use this dressing sparingly or use a lower sodium salad dressing instead (like my Healthy Strawberry Vinaigrette)

 Did your kids love this homemade salad dressing?
 Please leave a 5-star rating below or a review in the comments section!